rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

     assert_ne!(TypeId::of::<Alias1>(), TypeId::of::<Alias2>());
     assert_ne!(TypeId::of::<Alias1>(), TypeId::of::<Alias3>());

-    // Types with the same captured implementations are still the same type. assert_eq!(TypeId::of::<Alias2>(), TypeId::of::<Alias3>());
+    // Types with identical captured implementation environments are still the same type. assert_eq!(TypeId::of::<Alias2>(), TypeId::of::<Alias3>());

     // Top-level implementations are not part of type identity.